Intellectual Property May be Worth a LOT More than You Expect, Baby

 So why should you and your company pay closer attention to the value and protection of your IP?
 Here are my take-aways from this article:

-- I would wager that larger companies, and their IP attorneys, are much more likely to understand this results of this study.
+• I would wager those larger companies, and their IP attorneys, are much more likely to understand the results of this study.
 Smaller companies should make sure someone is responsible for keeping track of potential problems and knowing when to bring in counsel.

 The study notes that the market values may have peaked and aren’t likely to plummet anytime soon.
 I suggest you think about what you need to protect the IP you have now and are likely to have in the future.